bracerino/xrd-rust/README.md

 # XRD-Rust
-Compute X-ray diffraction (XRD) patterns using modified [pymatgen’s XRDCalculator](https://pymatgen.org/pymatgen.analysis.diffraction.html), with the performance-critical routines reimplemented in Rust, achieving an average ⚡ 5–6× speedup.
+Compute powder X-ray diffraction (XRD) patterns using modified [pymatgen’s XRDCalculator](https://pymatgen.org/pymatgen.analysis.diffraction.html), with the performance-critical routines reimplemented in Rust, achieving an average ⚡ 5–6× speedup.
 The larger and more complex your structure (more peaks and atoms), the greater the speedup gains.

+The XRD-Rust follows the same notation as the XRDCalculator, with the only change being the renamed class, XRDCalculatorRust.
+Due to this, it can be easily implemented into existing workflows that use the original pymatgen package for powder XRD pattern calculations.
+Simply import the XRD-Rust package and replace the class name (see also example below).

 Benchmark results on two large crystallographic datasets demonstrate the following acceleration: